awsdocs/amazon-mq-developer-guide/doc_source/ensuring-effective-amazon-mq-performance.md

 + Consumers are considered to be *slow* if a queue builds a backlog of unacknowledged messages, potentially causing a decrease in producer throughput\.

-To instruct Amazon MQ to optimize for queues with slow consumers, set the `concurrentStoreAndDispatchQueues` attribute to `true`\.
+To instruct Amazon MQ to optimize for queues with slow consumers, set the `concurrentStoreAndDispatchQueues` attribute to `false`\.
 For an example configuration, see [`concurrentStoreAndDispatchQueues`](child-element-details.md#concurrentStoreAndDispatchQueues)\.